sinse100/SC_BC_TM_Top_Tier_Conference_Journal_Paper/README.md

 + IEEE Transactions on Network Science and Engineering (TNSE)
 + IEEE Transactions on Parallel and Distributed Systems (TPDS)
 + IEEE Transactions on Robotics (T-RO)
++ ACM Transactions on Programming Languages and Systems (TOPLAS)

 # List of Top Tier Conference
 ## Industrial Conference